shailenmishra/teaching-docs/engl1j/schedule.md

 - Discussion of "[Walking with Relatives: Indigenous Bodies of Protest](https://drive.google.com/file/d/1QexX9fkriNmmHoZynZvudb_2mtrXjcR0/view?usp=sharing)"
 - Research and discussion of potential topic ideas for P3

+{: .homework }
-> Homework: Complete the assigned reading for the next class
+> Complete the assigned reading for the next class

 ### Apr 9

 - Discussion of "[A Groove We Can Move To](https://drive.google.com/file/d/1wG4HMnpDZVLhKB1JDFEcN2nHZElYEhF2/view?usp=sharing)"
 - Research and discussion of potential topic ideas for P3

+{: .homework }
-> Homework: 1) Submit P3 - Topic Idea by April 13; 2) Complete the assigned reading for the next class
+> 1) Submit P3 - Topic Idea by April 13; 2) Complete the assigned reading for the next class

 ## Week 13